brotchie/Parcoa/README.md

             Name = James;
         }
     )

+## Contibuting
+Parcoa is still in active development.
+Some current sore points:

+- There is some unit test coverage.
+Ideally all primitive parsers and combinators will have full unit tests.
+- There are no performance benchmarks.
+- Most of the Parsec combinators are implemented.
+If you find a recurring primitive pattern or combinator during your parsing travails, feel free to send a pull request.
+- Error reporting and tracebacks are currently *programmer* and not *end user* friendly.

 ## Installing
 You can clone Parcoa from it's [github repository](https://github.com/brotchie/Parcoa) or install it using [CocoaPods](http://cocoapods.org/).